bbauska/W3Cx-3of5/README.md

 This dataURL format enables file content to be stored in a base64 format (as a string), and adds the MIME type specification of the content.
 The dataURL can therefore store a file as a URL readable with modern browsers.
 It is becoming more commonly used on the Web, especially for mobile applications, as inlining images reduces the number of HTTP requests and makes the Web page load faster.

-You will find lots of Web sites and tools for generating dataURL from files, such as [Image to Data URI converter](https://ezgif.com/image-to-datauri) (screenshot below):
+You will find lots of Web sites and tools for generating dataURL from files, such as <a href="https://ezgif.com/image-to-datauri">Image to Data URI converter</a> (screenshot below):

 <!------------------------------------------------------------------------------------------------>
 <!------------ 319.
 Online service that converts uploaded images to data uris... ----------------->